-Explains what body dysmorphic disorder (BDD) is, the symptoms and possible causes of BDD and how you can access treatment and support.
+Explains what body dysmorphic disorder (BDD) is, possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and advice for friends and family.

 You might be given a diagnosis of BDD if you:

 BDD can vary in severity from person to person and from day to day.
-For some of us, concerns around appearance may make it difficult to go out in public or see other people.
-This can have an impact on our work life and relationships with other people.
+Worries about your appearance may make it difficult to go out in public or see other people.
+It can have an impact on your work life and relationships with other people.

 BDD may also cause other problems, such as:

-Many people with BDD do not seek help because they are worried that people will judge them or think they are vain.
+Many people with BDD don't seek help because they're worried that people will judge them or think they're ‘vain’.
 This means that many people with BDD are likely to experience it for a long time before seeking support.

 My friends and family would often remind me of how beautiful I was but that never mattered.
 I wasn't good enough.
 I was trapped inside my own head, with no escape.